 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

-You will spend Year 3 in Japan as a compulsory part of your programme.
-Costs will vary depending on the location.
 Some scholarship money may be available from external sources, on a competitive basis.